 79. Where should the pulmonary artery catheter appear on a radiograph?

-80. What will Croup (laryngotracheobronchitis) look like on a lateral neck x-ray?
+80. What does croup (laryngotracheobronchitis) look like on a lateral neck x-ray?

-It will show supraglottic narrowing with an enlarged and flattened epiglottis, and swollen aryepiglottic folds.
-This appearance will look like a “thumb sign.”
+It shows supraglottic narrowing with an enlarged, flattened epiglottis and swollen aryepiglottic folds, giving a “thumb sign” appearance.

 84. What does an increase in vascular markings indicate?